NanoComp/mpb/doc/docs/Scheme_User_Interface.md

 MPB provides a number of ways to take the field of a band and manipulate, process, or output it.
 These methods usually work in two stages.
 First, one loads a field into memory, computing it in position space, by calling one of the `get` functions below.
 Then, other functions can be called to transform or manipulate the field.

 The simplest class of operations involve only the currently-loaded field, which we describe in the [second subsection](Scheme_User_Interface.md#loading-and-manipulating-the-current-field) below.
-To perform more sophisticated operations, involving more than one field, one must copy or transform the current field into a new field variable, and then call one of the functions that operate on multiple field variables described in the [third subsection](Scheme_User_Interface.md#storing-and-combining-multiple-fields).
+To perform more sophisticated operations, involving more than one field, one must copy or transform the current field into a new field variable, and then call one of the functions that operate on multiple field variables described [below](Scheme_User_Interface.md#storing-and-combining-multiple-fields).

 ### Field Normalization